10up/classifai/README.md

 [Categories](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#categories) are five levels of hierarchies that IBM Watson can identify from your text.
 [Keywords](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#keywords) are specific terms from your text that IBM Watson is able to identify.
 [Concepts](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#concepts) are high-level concepts that are not necessarily directly referenced in your text.
 [Entities](https://cloud.ibm.com/docs/natural-language-understanding?topic=natural-language-understanding-about#entities) are people, companies, locations, and classifications that are made by IBM Watson from your text.

+### How can I view the taxonomies that are generated from Language Processing?

+Whatever options you have selected in the Category, Keyword, Entity, and Concept taxonomy dropdowns in the Language Processing settings can be viewed within Classic Editor metaboxes and the Block Editor side panel.
+They can also be viewed in the All Posts and All Pages table list views by utilizing the Screen Options to enable those columns if they're not already appearing in your table list view.

 ## Support Level

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.